mattiasw/ExifReader/README.md

 ### Type definitions

 Type definitions for TypeScript are included in the package.
+If you're missing any definitions for tags or something else, a pull-request would be very much welcome since I'm not using TypeScript myself.

 Usage
 -----

 ### Importing

-ES modules:
+ES modules using a bundler (Webpack, Parcel, etc.):

 ```javascript
 import ExifReader from 'exifreader';